 Whiteread’s practice influenced the development of this ceramics collection, one that rescues and revives an assortment of tablewares.
-Transformed through the casting process these pieces are re-circulated in homeware and food stores, used by well know food writers in the production of cookbooks, enlisted by stylists in national and international design magazines, and represented by a range of fine artists through the mediums of painting and print.
-Now they are being offered for sale in an online store in the hope that they will be freighted to new homes further afield.
+Transformed through the casting process these pieces are re-circulated in homeware and food stores, used by food writers in the production of cookbooks, enlisted by stylists in national and international design magazines, and represented by a range of fine artists through the mediums of painting and print.
+Now they are being offered for sale in an online store in the hope that they will be freighted to new homes further afield!

 The pieces can be mixed and matched in a multitude of ways to create diverse chromatic compositions on the dining table.
 These different combinatories enhance the aesthetic appeal of both the container and the contents.
 The vessels are designed to collaborate with food rather than act as a distancing, background foil to it.
 Why not question the ubiquity of white tableware and glory in polychromatic splendour instead?

 The tableware introduces variation to the dining experience, juxtaposing square petit four dishes with a constellation of star plates, the bibendum-like curves of a plump rose bowl, or the scalloped edges of lotus bowls.
 Composition, scale and proportions are not uniform.
 Small dishes replace dinner plates encouraging grazing and informality.

 A sustainable imperative informs the design practice.
-The ceramics are proudly made in New Zealand, and have become collectable so are less likely to be part of a disposable ‘throwaway’ culture.
+The ceramics are proudly made in Aotearoa, and have become collectable so are less likely to be part of a disposable ‘throwaway’ culture.
 They are designed to be used through breakfast, elevenses, lunch, and dinner, becoming intimately connected with the food rituals and tea and coffee ceremonies of everyday life.

 Two glaze finishes are used on the ceramics: one is opaque, the other translucent.
 The opaque glaze palette, including duck egg, butter, lilac, cloud, clementine, powder pink, pistachio, tiffany, french vanilla and white are prone to flattening the articulated details found on the vessels.
 In comparison, the translucent glazes in celadon, lime, light peony and golden syrup draw away from the faceted or scalloped edges, highlighting the desiccated white china clay substrate beneath.